Ebino, Miyazaki: History

+Government

+Ebino has a mayor-council form of government with a directly elected mayor and a unicameral city council of 15 members.
+Ebino contributes one member to the Miyazaki Prefectural Assembly.
+In terms of national politics, the city is part of the Miyazaki 1st district of the lower house of the Diet of Japan.

 Economy

-Commerce
+The local economy is overwhelmingly agricultural.
 Ebino produces a wide range of food products, from shōchū to sweets, tea, honey, mushrooms, chicken and pork.
 Locally produced crafts include Ebino-yaki pottery and bamboo craftwork, among others.